gigachad80/Gwencat-LAN/README.md

 ```

 > [!IMPORTANT]
-> First you have to start the listener, then the receiver's IP
+> First you have to start the listener/receiver, then the sender's IP

 ### Basic File Transfer